Two tantalizing developments in late October, just days shy of the most demoralizing U.S. presidential campaign in the history of the world:

 No doubt hardcore UFO buffs checking out the symposium roster will notice the slightly mixed bag of speakers.
 Beall is declining to enter that debate.
 What he doesn’t mind airing out is his exasperation over the feedback he’s heard over the inclusion of folks like Erling Strand.

 “People have said, well, Hessdalen, that’s not alien, but I’m like, so?
 It’s still UAP.
 Is that what it’s all about?
 To exclusively investigate what we think are aliens?
 No,” says Beall.
 “What I’m trying to show is, there’s a lot of things we can learn about our own planet through this type of research, which is what Erling Strand is doing, looking at something that we have zero explanation for in our own known field of physics.
 And they’re finding some very intriguing things.”

 But will anyone show up to hear what’s new with frontier science, ET or otherwise?
-Beall’s media invitations went out at around the same time a crazy man shot up more than a hundred people at an Orlando night club.
-Between that and a Disney World alligator devouring a 2-year-old kid and a contestant from “The Voice” getting mowed down moments after finishing a concert at a stage downtown, Central Florida media has been a tad distracted.
+Beall’s media invitations went out at around the same time a psychotic shot up more than a hundred people at an Orlando night club.
+Between that and a Disney World alligator devouring a 2-year-old kid and a contestant from “The Voice” getting gunned down moments after finishing a concert at a stage downtown, Central Florida media has been a tad distracted.